 This tab contains all the basic settings required for printing with or without ICC profiles.

-You can save setting combinations for favorite paper types, sizes, color management options, and more.
+You can save setting combinations for favorite printer paper types, sizes, color management options, and more.

 Clicking the Save button under Commonly Used Settings will get you started.
 See below.